cicsdev/cics-java-liberty-restapp-ext/RunningJAXRS.md

 ## Temporary storage queues

+These samples uses the [`TemporaryStorageResource`](src/Java/com/ibm/cicsdev/restappext/TemporaryStorageResource.java) JAX-RS resource to manipulate CICS Temporary Storage Queues (TSQs) using the JCICS API.

-* Write an item to a TSQ using the `rest/tsq/write` URI.
+* `rest/tsq/write` - writes an item to a TSQ.
-* Update the first item in a TSQ using the `rest/tsq/update` URI.
+* `rest/tsq/update` - updates the first item in a TSQ.
-* Delete a TSQ using the `rest/tsq/delete` URI.
+* `rest/tsq/delete` - delete a TSQ.

 ## VSAM KSDS

+These samples uses the [`VsamKsdsFileResource`](src/Java/com/ibm/cicsdev/restappext/VsamKsdsFileResource.java) JAX-RS resource to manipulate a VSAM Key-Sequenced DataSet (KSDS) using the JCICS API.

-* Write a new record to the file using the `rest/ksds/write` URI.
-This invokes the `VsamKsdsFileResource.writeNewRecord()` method.
+* `rest/ksds/write` - writes a new record to the file.
-* Delete the first record in the file using the `rest/ksds/delete` URI.
-This invokes the `VsamKsdsFileResource.deleteRecord()` method.
+* `rest/ksds/delete` - deletes the first record in the file.
-* Update the first record in the file using the `rest/ksds/update` URI.
-This invokes the `VsamKsdsFileResource.updateRecord()` method.
+* `rest/ksds/update` - updates the first record in the file.

 In all cases, the JSON returned will be the current contents of the file.
 Pressing refresh in the browser will repeat the GET request, causing a record to be written, updated, or deleted accordingly.